Insurance for strata titles properties

 Residential Strata Insurance

 Residential strata insurance is compulsory for most strata title properties in all states in Australia.
-Though specific regulations vary by state and territory, this insurance covers common areas listed on the property's title, such as lawns, driveways, lifts, and pools.
-It provides protection against a range of incidents including theft, storms, water damage, fire, and both malicious and accidental damage.
+Though specific regulations vary by state and territory, this insurance covers common areas listed on the property's title, such as lawns, driveways, lifts and pools.
+It provides protection against a range of incidents including theft, storms, water damage, fire and both malicious and accidental damage.
 Additionally, strata insurance includes liability coverage to handle potential personal injury claims related to the insured property.
 This ensures all common spaces and the associated risks are adequately safeguarded under one policy.

 Commercial Strata Insurance

 Commercial strata insurance is specifically designed to protect common areas as outlined in the property's title for properties for all types of industry including office buildings, shopping centres or industrial estates.
 Additionally, insurance for commercial properties includes liability coverage to address any personal injury claims associated with the insured common property.
-This comprehensive approach ensures that both physical assets and potential legal liabilities are covered under the one policy.
+This approach ensures that both physical assets and potential legal liabilities are covered under the one policy.

 Mixed Properties